syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 In the above screenshot, “OrderID” column is sorted first in the descending order.
 After you sort the “_Name of Customer_”, the sorting of column in any direction happens against OrderID column and previous sorting is maintained.amu.

-> Note: When you add columns to SortColumnDescription, SortColumnChanging event is not raised.
+N> When you add columns to SortColumnDescription, SortColumnChanging event is not raised.

 #### Sort Numbers